DavidXIVII/terraform-cd/README.md

 # terraform-cd
-Deploy an AWS EC2 with the weather application
+Deploy an AWS EC2 with the weather application:
+## Initiated with Local & AWS deployments